Malizor/lift/doc/lift.rst

   be used multiple times to define multiple remotes.
   Remotes defined via this option supersede those defined via lift.yaml files.

+**--with-xunit**
+  Provide test results in the standard XUnit XML format.

+**--xunit-file** *XUNIT_FILE*
+  Specify the path of the XML file to store the XUnit report in.
+  The default is *lift.xml* in the current working directory.

 Run specific tests
 ==================